nwm310/mountRarMp4/README.md

 * Compression : Store Only
 * Encryption : NO Encryption
 or
-RAR4 encryption without "Encrypt file names"
+encryption without "Encrypt file names"
-(rar will appear  instead of mp4 ,  Open it with WinRAR and Extract with "keep broken extracted files" option)
+(Instead of mp4 , rar will appear.
+Open it with WinRAR and Extract with "keep broken extracted files" option)

 ## Environment
 * Windows